-On behalf of the board, we would like to extend our appreciation to our valued shareholders for the years of support.
-Additionally, we are pleased to uphold our commitment of rewarding shareholders.
-The Board has proposed a first and final one-tier tax exempt dividend of 0.38 Hong Kong cents per ordinary share for FY2017.
-It is also our pleasure to extend our gratitude to our directors, management, staff, business partners and associates for their relentless commitment and support in pursuing greater growth for Net Pacific in the future.
+On behalf of the board, we would like to extend our thanks to our valued shareholders through the years.
+It is also our pleasure to extend our gratitude to our directors, management, staff, business partners and associates for their commitment and support albeit the tough business conditions.
+Together, we will navigate Net Pacific through the challenges and strive for greater growth.